vcvpaiva/NetworkMathematics/README.md

 2. Then I talked to Maximilian Dore about it.
 Maximilian likes cubical Agda very much.
    Since Harley Eades has an old preliminary implementation of Dialectica categories in Agda (see https://github.com/heades/dialectica-spaces/tree/master) trying to use Agda made sense.
-   But Harley did not implement the relations.
+   But Harley did not implement the relations, an essential component.
 Max now thinks he would prefer to work on Chu spaces.

 3. I talked to Cyril Cohen, who thought Rocq  would make sense.

 4. Then I talked to Mario Carneiro and the [Dialectica category construction is now in Lean](https://github.com/leanprover-community/mathlib4/pull/14274/files), already proven symmetric monoidal closed.
 Still need to get the bang operator and products and coproducts though, which I thought would be easier.
 Then we can generalize to polynomials and more.

-5. Mario Carneiro formalization of the original Dialectica construction in Lean  completes the third 'deliverable' from the [MRC on Applied Category Theory](https://www.ams.org/programs/research-communities/2022MRC-Categories) in 2022.
+5. Mario Carneiro formalization of the original Dialectica construction in Lean  completes a kind of third 'deliverable' from the [MRC on Applied Category Theory](https://www.ams.org/programs/research-communities/2022MRC-Categories) in 2022.

 The first deliverable was  on the relationship between Dialectica and polynomials and at least the arxiv preprint  [Monoidal structures on generalized polynomial categories](https://arxiv.org/abs/2305.05655), Joseph Dorta, Samantha Jarvis, and Nelson Niu.
 May 2023.
 Presented at ACT 2023 and JMM 2023.

 The second deliverable was [On a fibrational construction for optics, lenses, and Dialectica categories](https://arxiv.org/abs/2403.16388)
 Matteo Capucci, Bruno Gavranović, Abdullah Malik, Francisco Rios, Jonathan Weinberger.
 Presented at MFPS 2024, Oxford.

+Another deliverable would be the connection to games pursued by Jeremie, Colin and Jan.